marsbroshok/image-classifier-with-tensorflow/README.md

 Training images are the photos of either exterior or interior of the buildings.
 Image Classifier should discriminate between these 2 classes.

-Feel free to open [Image Classifier code notebook](image-classifier-with-tensorflow.ipynb) to check the details about code.
+Feel free to open [Image Classifier code notebook](image-classifier-with-tensorflow.ipynb) to check the details about the code.

 ## Notebook Content